 Revocable vs. irrevocable trusts

 People often think of a trust as an alternative to a will—a way of passing on wealth after one’s death.
 However, you can also create a trust and pass on assets during your lifetime.
-A revocable trust can be altered and even dissolved so long as you’re alive.
+A revocable trust, also called a living trust, can be altered and even dissolved so long as you’re alive.
 It will usually keep your assets out of probate but you probably won’t escape estate taxes.

 An irrevocable trust, on the other hand, cannot be altered once it has been created.
 By creating an irrevocable trust, you give up control of your assets but can protect beneficiaries from probate and estate taxes.
-Most revocable trusts convert to irrevocable trusts upon the death of the grantor.
+Most revocable trusts convert to irrevocable trusts upon the death of the grantor — the person who set up the trust.

 Choosing a trust that works for you